List of largest fish: Cartilaginous fish (Chondrichthyes)

 The largest known member of this order is the Greenland shark (Somniosus microcephalus), a giant predator of sub-Arctic waters.
 This species has been confirmed to reach as much as 6.4 m in length and a weight of 1,397 kg, although specimens of up to 7.3 m have been reportedly caught.
 The Pacific sleeper shark (Somniosus pacificus) has been measured only to 4.4 m and 888 kg in a gravid female, although specimens up to an estimated 7 m have been scientifically observed.
 A single unconfirmed account exists of an enormous Pacific sleeper shark that potentially measured up to 9.2 m long.
-The spiny dogfish (Squalus acanthias), a very common species, reaches the largest sizes of the "true dogfish" family.
+The Pacific spiny dogfish (Squalus suckleyi), a very common species, reaches the largest sizes of the "true dogfish" family.
 Specimens have been measured at up to 1.6 m and 10 kg.